ksahlin/strobealign/README.md

 The average read length of the input is normally estimated from the first 500 reads, but can also be explicitly set with `-r`.

+In addition, it is possible to choose a profile optimized for “noisy”, that is, error-prone reads.
+Use `-P noisy` on the command line to select it.
+This is equivalent to `-k 16 -s 12 -l 2 -u 2 -m 100`.
+We found these settings to increase accuracy on error-prone reads, but note this comes at the cost of runtime.

+## Index files

 ### Pre-computing an index (`.sti`)

 By default, strobealign creates a new index every time the program is run.
-Depending on CPU, indexing a human-sized genome takes 1 to 2 minutes, which is not long compared to mapping many millions of reads.
+On current CPUs (and using multiple cores), indexing a human-sized genome takes less than 1 minute, which is not long compared to mapping many millions of reads.
-However, for repeatedly mapping small libraries, it is faster to pre-generate an index on disk and use that.
+However, for repeatedly mapping small libraries, it may be faster to pre-generate an index on disk and use that.

 To create an index, use the `--create-index` option.
-Since strobealign needs to know the read length, either provide it with read file(s) as if you wanted to map them:
+Since strobealign needs to know the read profile, either provide some reads on the command line as if you wanted to map them:

     strobealign --create-index -t 8 ref.fa reads.1.fastq.gz reads.2.fastq.gz

+This will use a read-length based profile based on the estimated read length.
-Or set the read length explicitly with `-r`:
+You can also set the read length explicitly with `-r`:

-    strobealign --create-index -t 8 ref.fa -r 150
+    strobealign --create-index -t 8  -r 150 ref.fa

+Or use the “noisy” profile with `-P noisy`:

+    strobealign --create-index -t 8 -P noisy ref.fa

-This creates a file named `ref.fa.rX.sti` containing the strobemer index, where `X` is the canonical read length that the index is optimized for (see above).
+This creates a file named `ref.fa.X.sti` containing the strobemer index, where `X` is an identifier for the read profile (such as `r50`, `r100`, `noisy`).
 To use the index when mapping, provide option `--use-index` when doing the actual mapping:

     strobealign --use-index -t 8 ref.fa reads.1.fastq.gz reads.2.fastq.gz | samtools ...

+If you want to use the “noisy” profile, you also need to specify `-P noisy` during mapping.

 - Note that the `.sti` files are usually tied to a specific strobealign version.
   That is, when upgrading strobealign, the `.sti` files need to be regenerated.